Skip to Content

 Sam Oum working on a hot grill at Kreung Kitchen.
 Photo by Hadley Tomicki for L.A.
 TACO.

-At the time, Oum had been calling Mom back home for help in slowly learning the recipes and techniques she’d share, like using a mortar and pestle to mash spices.
-Christina frequently encouraged his dreams of bringing Cambodian cuisine to a wider swath of L.A., but he remained full of self-doubt.
+At the time, Oum had been calling Mom at her home, seeking help to slowly learn the recipes and techniques she would share, such as using a mortar and pestle to mash spices.
+Christina frequently encouraged Sam's dreams of bringing Cambodian cuisine to a wider swath of the city.
+Still, he remained full of self-doubt.

 Kreung Kitchen served its first order on January 1, 2024.
-Today, the team is busy setting up a handful of pop-ups and catering gigs for Cambodian-style barbeque each week at different, drink-friendly establishments.
-His tents and flaming grill will be found in neighborhoods including Torrance, Santa Monica, North Hollywood, Hawthorne, and Culver City, where Kreung appears weekly at Hi-Ho Liquor.
+Today, the team is busy, setting up a handful of pop-ups and catering gigs featuring its Cambodian-style barbecue each week at different, drink-friendly establishments spread across the city.
+Oum's tents and smoldering grill can be found in neighborhoods including Torrance, Santa Monica, North Hollywood, Hawthorne, and Culver City, where Kreung appears weekly at Hi-Ho Liquor.

 Sam Oum grilling lemongrass beef skewers and twko sausage at Kreung Kitchen